-Insurance Contract Law RSS
+Insurance Contract Law

 European insurers generate premium income of over €1 100bn per year, employ nearly one million people and have invested almost €8 400bn in the European economy.
 Even a minimum contribution to growth in this sector could have a significant positive impact on the economy as a whole.